 The inspector who issued this citation is not required to appear at the hearing but you may request that the inspector be present by submitting a written request to the Clerk of the Court at least fifteen (15) days before the hearing.
 If you fail to timely request that the inspector be present, then you have waived the right to call and examine the inspector.

-To request a record of the proceedings or a translator, you must submit a written request to the Clerk of the Court at least five (5) days before the hearing date.
-If you fail to timely request a record of the proceeding or a translator, then you have waived the right to a record of the hearing or to have a translator.
+To request a record of the proceedings or an interpreter, you must submit a written request to the Clerk of the Court at least five (5) days before the hearing date.
+If you fail to timely request a record of the proceeding or an interpreter, then you have waived the right to a record of the hearing or to have an interpreter.